-In this guide, you'll find everything you need to reschedule appointments like a pro: step-by-step instructions, copy-and-paste email templates for every scenario, etiquette tips for last-minute changes, and smart tools that automate the entire process.
-By the end, you'll never stress about rescheduling again.
+In this guide, you'll find everything you need to reschedule appointments like a pro: step-by-step instructions, copy-and-paste email templates for every scenario, text message samples, etiquette tips for last-minute changes, and smart tools that automate the entire process.

 What Does It Mean to Reschedule an Appointment?

 Rescheduling an appointment means changing the date, time, or format of a previously confirmed meeting without canceling it entirely.
-The key difference from canceling is that rescheduling keeps the commitment alive — you're saying "I still want to meet, just at a different time."
+The key difference from canceling is that rescheduling keeps the commitment alive, you're saying "I still want to meet, at a different time."

 This might sound simple, but the way you handle rescheduling sends a strong signal about your professionalism.
 A well-crafted reschedule request shows respect for the other person's time, while a vague or last-second change can come across as careless.